 What is the message of the story of Jacob and Esau?

-Isaac is at the end of his life, and as you probably know, in Jewish law, the birthright was very important, he inherited his father’s authority and a much larger share of the inheritance than the other children, about two-thirds.
-Isaac tells Esau, knowing full well that he is the firstborn, to hunt something, because we told you that he was a good hunter and very handy, and Jacob was gentle and quiet.
+Isaac is at the end of his life, and as you probably know, the birthright was fundamental in Jewish law.
+He inherited his father’s authority and a much larger share of the inheritance than the other children, about two-thirds.
+Isaac tells Esau, knowing full well that he is the firstborn, to hunt something because we said to you that he was a good hunter and very handy, and Jacob was gentle and quiet.

 - After losing the firstborn honor, Esau hated Jacob, his brother, and decided to kill him after their father’s death.

 When Jacob decided to return home, he sent Laban after him, and Esau planned to go out ahead of him with four hundred soldiers to kill him.
-As they both sought to take his life, God intervened twice to save Jacob: He gave Laban a dream in which He commanded him not to harm him because he was chosen by God, and then He appeared to Jacob personally and blessed him.
+As they both sought to take his life, God intervened twice to save Jacob: He gave Laban a dream in which He commanded him not to harm him because God chose him, and then He appeared to Jacob personally and blessed him.
 God hated Esau because of his choice.

 Thank you for your time.
 I hope you found the information you needed.